Skip to content

 While there are many factors that go into selecting a filming location, if the geographical look of your project isn’t as important to the story, the below states offer very competitive incentive programs and filming infrastructure.

-Illinois
+Illinois Production Incentives

-Kentucky
+Kentucky Production Incentives

 The Kentucky Entertainment Incentive Program provides productions with a 30% refundable tax credit on qualifying expenditures and non-resident ATL & BTL payroll costs.
 Productions will receive a 35% credit on resident ATL & BTL payroll costs.
-A 5% uplift is available for qualifying expenditures and non-resident ATL & BTL payroll costs if the project is filmed in an Enhanced Incentive County
+Productions may also receive a 35% credit on qualifying expenditures in an Enhanced Incentive County

-Massachusetts
+Massachusetts Production Incentives

 Massachusetts attracts production with a tax credit of 25% on production spending & payroll expenditures.
 There are no annual or project caps, and no residency requirements.
+The Loan Out withholding rate in Massachusetts is 5% on wages up to $1M, and 9% on wages over $1M.

-New Jersey
+New Jersey Production Incentives

 If you’re after rebates, which are direct reimbursements of a percentage of production’s eligible expenditures incurred within a certain state, then the following states could be for you.

-Minnesota
+Minnesota Production Incentives

 Minnesota offers both a transferable tax credit and a production rebate, along with several regional incentives.
 The Minnesota Production Rebate provides a 20% reimbursement to productions that spend at least $100,000 on eligible production costs and a 25% reimbursement to productions that spend at least $1,000,000 on eligible production costs, or shoot at least 60% outside the metro area.

-Mississippi
+Mississippi Production Incentives

 The Mississippi Motion Picture Incentive Program provides a rebate on eligible expenditures and payroll incurred in the state.
 A production is eligible for a 25% rebate on eligible expenditures in MS, a 30% rebate on resident cast & crew payroll costs (subject to MS tax), and a 25% rebate on non-resident payroll costs (subject to MS tax).
 There is also a 5% uplift on payroll paid to any member of the cast & crew who is an honorably discharged veteran of the US Armed Forces.

-North Carolina
+North Carolina Production Incentives

 North Carolina offers a 25% rebate on qualifying purchases made by productions within the state, and there are no residency requirements for the cast & crew.

-Oklahoma
+Oklahoma Production Incentives

 Projects approved for the Filmed in Oklahoma Act may receive a base rebate of 20% on qualified expenditures and a 30% rebate on Oklahoma resident labor.
 They also offer several uplifts for spending in rural counties, filming in a small municipality, filming at a soundstage, shooting multiple projects in Oklahoma over 3 years, filming a TV project, performing post in Oklahoma, or spending related to music production.

-Oregon
+Oregon Production Incentives

 Oregon’s Film & Media Incentive programs can rebate 25% of productions Oregon-based goods & services, and an additional rebate of up to 26.2% of payroll wages paid to crew working in the state.